Rhode Island Estate Tax

 If you’re a Rhode Island resident, your estate is more likely to owe Rhode Island estate tax than it is to owe federal estate tax.
-That’s because for deaths after January 1, 2015, estates of more than $1.5 million may be subject to the Rhode Island estate tax.
-By contrast, only much larger estates—those worth at least $5.45 million for deaths in 2016—are subject to the federal estate tax.
+That’s because Rhode Island levys an estate tax on the estates of Rhode Island residents if the estates are larger than $1,515,156.
+By contrast, only much larger estates—those worth at least $5.49 million for deaths in 2017 —are subject to the federal estate tax.

 Both the federal and the Rhode Island amounts are adjusted for inflation each year.

 Federal tax law allows spouses to share their individual federal estate tax exemptions; this is called “portability” of exemptions.
 If the first spouse to die doesn’t use up all of his or her federal estate tax exemption, then after the second spouse dies, his or her estate can use whatever was left over.
 Rhode Island, however does not allow spouses to share their individual exemptions.